krisjowen/yubaba/README.md

 - Book Us - this links through to contact.html where it appears
 - Submit - this appears on contact.html and links to success.html
 - Return to the home page - this is available on success.html and correctly links through to index.html

+## Form

+The form has validation on the email field ensuring that normal characters alone cannot be entered.
+If only these entered then the user is prompted to ensure an @ symbol is included.

+Additionally, three of the fields are required.

+Both of the above pieces of functionality have been tested and work as expected.

 ## Responsiveness